neo-project/docs/en-us/node/private-chain.md

 }
 ```

-SystemFee is the system fee, the current fee is as follows (in units of ANC):
+SystemFee is the system fee, the current fee is as follows (in units of GAS):

 Registration for book-keepers - 1000, Distribution of Assets - 500 Smart Contracts 500, Register Assets - 10000